geins-io/sdk-api-mgmt-javascript/docs/PageAreaApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.PageAreaApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.PageAreaApi();
-let area = new GeinsManagementApiSdkJs.PageAreaModelsWritePageArea(); // PageAreaModelsWritePageArea | The area model to create or update. apiInstance.createOrUpdateAPageArea(area, (error, data, response) => {
+let area = new GeinsSdkApiMgmtJavascript.PageAreaModelsWritePageArea(); // PageAreaModelsWritePageArea | The area model to create or update. apiInstance.createUpdatePageArea(area, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {